How to Build a True "Burn-After-Reading" App with Supabase

 Step 1: PostgreSQL Row Level Security (RLS)

-Supabase sits on top of a powerful PostgreSQL database.
-We can use RLS to ensure that the public internet cannot interact with our secrets table under any circumstances.
+Supabase sits on top of PostgreSQL.
+We use RLS to ensure the public internet cannot interact with our secrets table under any circumstances.

 -- 1. Create the table for encrypted payloads